AI Workflows — Overview

 Why use Picora through AI?

-Common workflows AI assistants can complete via Picora MCP:
+Common workflows an assistant can complete via Picora MCP:

 | Prompt | What happens |